 - Prepare for attacks.
 By this point the first enemy soldiers should be incoming, possibly on both sides.
 Let your troops stave off the soldiers while your band of Settlers fire on any creatures that try to invade from the west.

-- A larger group of Spearmen who can draw some of the fire away from your Swordmen and overwhelm the bad guys through sheer numbers
+- A handful of Swordmen: These will form the core of your offensive wall.
+A larger group of Spearmen who can draw some of the fire away from your Swordmen and overwhelm the bad guys through sheer numbers

 With a force of roughly thirty or forty soldiers you'll have no trouble steamrolling the first few encampments you come across.
 This will get a bit trickier as you run into Towers and, eventually, Fortresses, so don't overstretch your bounds too much.
 An army that's overmatched will find it very difficult to retreat (your guys like to fight to the death), and it's quite easy to lose a large force because you got cocky.

 Your ultimate goal is to kill the enemy king, and to do that you'll need a potent force.
 Once you start running into enemy fortresses, put your advance on hold, set up a little outpost your army can defend, and look to surrounding resources.

 You want to take advantage of any stone deposits you 'liberated' along the way by setting up Huts for harvesting purposes.
 If stone is lacking in the east, look to the west.
 It's generally easier to kill monsters than soldiers.

 Why this emphasis on stone?
 Because once you hit enemy Fortresses, you should build at least one of your own.
 Fortresses are capable of spawning every unit already featured (besides Wizards and Settlers), and they're an impressive defensive fortification besides.
 A Fortress will also unlock the strongest units in the game, including the impressive Catapult.